-"Although there will be select sales [during the holidays] that can help you save some money, the best times to buy newer and more powerful laptops is in late spring and mid-summer during back-to-school sales," says Shelton of DealCrunch.com, "especially for MacBooks and the more expensive two-in-one hybrid laptops."
+"Although there will be select sales [during the holidays] that can help you save some money, the best times to buy newer and more powerful laptops are in late spring and mid-summer during back-to-school sales," deal expert Shelton says, "especially for MacBooks and the more expensive two-in-one hybrid laptops."

-You’re sure to find discounts on coats, sweaters and other cold-weather clothing during Black Friday and Cyber Monday sales at many retailers.
+You’re sure to find discounts on coats, sweaters and other cold-weather clothing at many retailers during the weeks leading up to Christmas.
 But as the winter wears on, the discounts are bound to head deeper.

 "We never recommend purchasing clothing in the early parts of a season," says Jones of BestBlackFriday.com.
 "Wait until the end of January and early February for clearance deals on winter apparel."

 Let your Christmas spirit spill over into the days after the holiday.
-You’ll enjoy the festive edible treats on deep discounts.
-And prices on ornaments, lights, garlands, artificial trees and other seasonal items will drop like a lump of coal.
+That's when prices on ornaments, lights, garlands, artificial trees and other seasonal items will drop like a lump of coal.